 The file will be highlighted.
 Right-click on it and choose Rename.
 Now change the extension from .m4a to .m4r.
 Click Yes when asked if you want to change the extension.

 If you can't see the .m4a extension (i.e. you just see 01 Dancing Queen and not 01 Dancing Queen.m4a), it's because Windows is set to hide the extensions.
 To show the extension for editing, follow the instructions here

 If file extensions are not showing you cannot simply add .m4r when renaming the file.
 All you are doing here is changing 01 Dancing Queen.m4a to 01 Dancing Queen.m4r.m4a.
 This will not work!

-Then, in iTunes, click the drop-down arrow to select the Tones section of your library.
-You'll see your ringtone there.
-If you don't have a Tones section, it's likely to be because Tones is deselected in your iTunes preferences.
-To enable them, click the menu at the very top-left corner of iTunes and choose Preferences... and make sure the Tones box is checked.
+To see if your ringtones have been added to iTunes, click the drop-down arrow to select the Tones section of your library as it will probably be showing your Music library.
+You should see your ringtone there.
+If you don't have a Tones section at all, it's because Tones is not selected in your iTunes preferences.
+To enable Tones, click the menu at the very top-left corner of iTunes and choose Preferences... and make sure the Tones box is checked.
 Click OK and try again.

 Then you'll see the list of tones:

 8: Connect your iPhone to your PC and click on 'iPhone' when it appears on the right-hand side of iTunes.
 Click on the Tones button in the menu running across the top and make sure Sync Tones is checked.
 If you choose 'selected tones' rather than 'All tones' make sure you tick the tones you want to appear on your iPhone.
 Click Apply at the bottom to start the sync.

 9: When the sync is finished, tap Settings on your iPhone, then Sounds, then Ringtone and select the new tone.
 It should appear at the top of the list, above the default Ringtones.